HopedWall/subreddit-analyzer/README.md

     - Go to left option bar > Stack Management > Advanced Settings > Timezone for date formatting > Set to UTC.
 - For import kibana objects:
     - Go to left option bar > Stack Management > Advanced Settings > Saved Objects > Import file
+- For visualize imported kibana dashboard:
+    - Go to left option bar > Dashboard > Select imported dashboard to start visualize real-time data.
+    - If data doesn't appear check selected dates at the top rigth of Kibana dahboard
+        - **Note**: It is possibile to incurr in date error before of after changed timezone, dependending of browser default settings.
+If an error occur in dashboard ("Impossible to convert Browset datetime zone" or stuff like that), or dates are shifted of 1h, go to advanded settings and change datetime zone setted before.

 ## Batch Layer
 - Download the MongoDB BI Connector at https://docs.mongodb.com/bi-connector/v2.0/installation/